CodeWithGroup/CodeWithGroup.github.io/README.md

 ## Sitemap
 All pages not defined as a default in _config.yml are added to the sitemap

-To exclude a specific page use the snippet `sitemap:false` at the top of the page
+To exclude a specific page use the snippet `sitemap: false` at the top of the page

 :warning: **If you are including the page in another page (using `include_relative`)**: add the page as a default in `_config.yml` otherwise the `sitemap:false` is displayed as HTML on the page.